Working CLIL team

-Working CLIL members are from CETAPS member institutions and have an active interest in CLIL/bilingual education in Portugal at investigative, pedagogic and administrative levels.
-The geographical location of members, which spans the country from north to south, is greatly advantageous to the mapping of the phenomenon as well as opportunities for regional focus groups, events and teacher education.
+Working CLIL team members are from CETAPS member institutions and have an active interest in CLIL/bilingual education in Portugal at investigative, pedagogic and administrative levels.
+The geographical location of members in Portugal, which spans the country from north to south, is greatly advantageous to the mapping of the phenomenon as well as opportunities for regional focus groups, events and teacher education.

 Working CLIL welcomes colleagues from a broad range of institutions and organisations to collaborate on its specific initiatives.
 These may be short or long term initiatives.
 Such collaboration enables the creation of new synergies and broadens perspectives on key issues related to CLIL/bilingual education.

-Álvaro Almeida Santos is the headmaster of Escola Secundária Dr. Joaquim Gomes Ferreira Alves, Valadares, Vila Nova de Gaia.
+Álvaro Almeida Santos is the former headmaster of Escola Secundária Dr. Joaquim Gomes Ferreira Alves, Valadares, Vila Nova de Gaia.
 He was the first elected President of the Schools Council, an advisory body for the Ministry of Education, between 2007 and 2010.
 He has been a coopted member of the National Education Council, since 2014, and has been the author and coauthor of several reports and recommendations.
 He has a master’s degree in Educational Leadership and Management, and has written articles or been a speaker at conferences on school leadership, school autonomy, school evaluation, among others.
 He is a coauthor of the book “Escolas do Futuro – 130 boas práticas das escolas portuguesas”.

-Ana Isabel Almeida is a PhD student currently conducting research for her doctoral study on the development of subject-specific literacies and teacher-produced multimodal CLIL materials in the Portuguese context.
-She holds a master’s degree in Teaching English and French as Foreign Languages and a master’s degree in Anglo-American Studies both from the Faculty of Arts and Humanities at the University of Porto.
+Ana Isabel Almeida holds a master’s degree in Teaching English and French as Foreign Languages and a master’s degree in Anglo-American Studies both from the Faculty of Arts and Humanities at the University of Porto.
 She is also an EFL teacher and a coursebook author/materials writer.
 She has produced multimodal CLIL materials for the Portuguese context.